pchaberski/cars/documentation/3_experimentation_setup.md

 ## 3.3.
 Configuration <a name="configuration"></a>

 All experiments are controlled using `config.yml` file stored in `cars` project folder.
 This allows to change all experiment-related parameters without any interference in the source code.
-Initially, after cloning, the repository default settings are stored in `config_template.yml` file.
+Initially, after cloning the repository, default settings are stored in `config_template.yml` file.
 This file has to be copied and renamed as `config.yml`.
 Configuration file contains parameters related to:

 - logging - locally and using Neptune experiment tracking tool (see section [3.4](experiment-tracking))
 - directories where data and outputs (PyTorch lightning model checkpoints) are stored